tyc/successfulunittest/manuscript/Let_Get_Testing.md

 ### A macro for STATIC

-The variable `init_pwm_reinit_flag` is declared as
+The variable `init_pwm_reinit_flag` is declared with the `static` keyword to keep it local.

 	static bool_t init_pwm_reinit_flag = FALSE;

-To make it accessible to other software modules, it needs to be declared without the `static` keyword such as
+To make it accessible to other software modules such as the unit test code, it needs to be declared without the `static` keyword such as

 	bool_t init_pwm_reinit_flag = FALSE;